 - Double dip – just before frying chicken, dip it into the seasoned flour again for a thick and shaggy exterior.

-- The right oil temperature: heat to 350˚F before adding chicken then adjust the temperature to keep it at 300-325˚F while frying.
-Don’t overcrowd the pot or the oil temperature will drop quickly.
-A clip-on pot thermometer is really useful.
+- Maintain the oil temperature: preheat to 350˚F, then adjust to keep it at 300-325˚F while frying.
+Don’t overcrowd the pot or the oil temperature will drop quickly, resulting in greasy chicken.
+A clip-on pot thermometer helps.

-- When to remove the chicken: take the chicken out of the hot oil once it’s cooked through and browned.
-The internal temperature will continue to rise as the chicken rests and should reach 165˚F so take the chicken out just before that.
-Insert an instant-read thermometer in the side of your chicken to check.
+- When to remove the chicken: Remove once browned and cooked through.
+The internal temperature will continue to rise as the chicken rests and should reach 165˚F. Insert an instant-read thermometer in the side of your chicken to check.

-- DO NOT drain on paper towels: drain or rest fried chicken on a wire rack set over a baking sheet to allow air to circulate.
-Draining on paper towels will trap steam and the crust will soften.
+- DO NOT drain on paper towels: drain on a wire rack set over a baking sheet to allow air to circulate.
+Draining on paper towels traps steam and softens the crust.

 These are the classic toppings for a fried chicken sandwich.
-If you want to cut down on prep, you can also skip all of the toppings and use a crunchy Coleslaw which incorporates the sauce and veggies into one tasty sandwich topping.
+You could also swap all of these toppings and just use crunchy Coleslaw for one tasty sandwich topping.

-- Buns – We love Homemade Hamburger Buns best, but pick brioche buns if using storebought because they are beautiful and add a hint of sweetness.
+- Buns – We love Homemade Hamburger Buns best, but pick brioche buns if using store-bought because they are beautiful and add a hint of sweetness.

 - Dill Pickles – slice into rings to put inside the sandwich or serve pickle spears on the side.

-- Lettuce – green curly lettuce looks the best but any sandwich lettuce will work
+- Lettuce – green curly lettuce looks the best, but any sandwich lettuce will work

 - Tomatoes and onions – thickly slice juicy tomatoes and thinly slice onions into rings.

-- Cheese – we don’t always use sliced cheese but when we do, we love a medium cheddar or Colby Jack Cheese.
+- Cheese – we don’t always use sliced cheese, but when we do, we love a medium cheddar or Colby Jack Cheese.

 - Sauce – we love a simple mayonnaise or fry sauce (the same one we used for our burger recipe).